-An empty UNLV campus in April.
+The annual report also found UNLV making gains in the social mobility category.
 (Photo by Lonnie Timmons III/UNLV Photo Services)

 Colleges and universities across the country are preparing to distribute nearly $7 billion in emergency grant funding to students affected by the coronavirus pandemic.
 The money will help millions of students.
 But it won’t help the hundreds of thousands of undocumented students known as dreamers.

 The $2.2 trillion coronavirus emergency economic relief package known as the CARES Act included approximately $14 billion of dedicated funding for colleges and universities.
 Half of that money must be distributed directly to students through emergency financial aid grants.

 The bill itself does not explicitly exclude the undocumented immigrants who are currently protected from deportation by the Obama-era Deferred Action for Childhood Arrivals program.
 Instead, the exclusion comes from regulations issued by the U.S. Department of Education earlier this month.
 It barred undocumented students, including DACA recipients, and fully online students from receiving the emergency grants provided by their college.

 Nevada System of Higher Education Chancellor Thom Reilly on Tuesday during a virtual panel on DACA called the regulation to exclude undocumented students recipients “very disappointing.”
 Congressional Democrats have called it an overstep of power by Education Secretary Betsy DeVos.

 Reilly said all of the system’s college and university presidents are committed “to the best of their ability” to identifying other funds that can be available to undocumented students.
 Reilly pointed to UNLV’s Supporting Our Students emergency relief fund and the statewide Nevada Promise as two examples.